apache/airflow/docs/apache-airflow/ui.rst

 Grid View
 .........
 A bar chart and grid representation of the DAG that spans across time.
-The top row is a chart of Dag Runs by duration, and below, task instances.
+The top row is a chart of DAG Runs by duration, and below, task instances.
 If a pipeline is late, you can quickly see where the different steps are and identify the blocking ones.